PHACDataHub/cpho-phase2/architecture-diagram/README.md

 # Architecture

-We have to architecture diagrams right now.
-A diagram of the current WIP state of the architecture, and a diagram of the current draft of the target architecture state.These should converge over time and, once stable, we'll eventually just have one final state diagram.
+These will converge over time and, once stable, we'll eventually just have one final state diagram.

 ## Updating the diagram